Cog-Creators/Red-DiscordBot/docs/cog_guides/mod.rst

 **Description**

-Sets the autokick conditions for mention spam.
+Set the autokick conditions for mention spam.

-Users will be kicked if they send any messages which contain more than ``<max_mentions>`` mentions.
+Users will be kicked if they send any message which contains more than ``<max_mentions>`` mentions.

+**Arguments**

-``<max_mentions>`` Must be 0 or greater.
+* ``<max_mentions>`` Must be 0 or greater.
 Set to 0 to disable this feature.

 .. _mod-command-modset-mentionspam-strict: